Biomedical Laboratory Sciences

 In International Project 2 students will learn to work in the lab in an international setting.

-This project stimulates the student in his/her professional development where internationalization/diversity is a must.
-In addition, the student is stimulated to develop his/her English communication skills.
+This project stimulates the student in their professional development where internationalization/diversity is a must.
+In addition, the student is stimulated to develop their English communication skills.

 The main topic of IP2 is bacteriophages, which are very specific viruses of bacteria.
 Students construct and perform several lab experiments with bacteriophages and their hosts.
 They also learn the basics of CRISPR-Cas as this naturally exists as a defence system for bacteria against bacteriophages.